ky27100/Functional-Light-JS/manuscript/ch5.md

 But what can you do if you have an impure function where the refactoring is not as easy?

 You need to figure what kind of side causes/effects the function has.
-It may be that the side causes/effects come variously from lexical free variables, mutations-by-reference, or even `this` binding.
+It may be that the side causes/effects come variously from :one:lexical free variables, :two:mutations-by-reference, or even :three:`this` binding.
 We'll look at approaches that address each of these scenarios.

 ### Containing Effects